Scouting For Food Fact Sheet

 What kind of food donations are needed?
 Read our suggestions on the “Perfect Bag.”

-MERS Missouri Goodwill Industries is the 2017 Scouting For Food sponsor.
+MERS Missouri Goodwill Industries is the 2019 Scouting For Food title sponsor.
 Goodwill’s mission is changing lives through the power of work.
 Veterans, single parents, people trying to re-enter the workforce after an injury, and people who have been unemployed receive help from various programs that Goodwill creates or partners with, such as Scouting For Food.

 Sunset Transportation, of Sunset Hills, Mo., provides trucks, equipment and volunteer drivers and coordinates all logistics for the food collection, which involves transporting boxed food from more than 40 area fire stations to the St. Louis Area Food Bank.
 Sunset Transportation began helping in 2004 when the 892nd Transportation Company U.S. Army Reserves were called to active duty and deployed for Operation Iraqi Freedom.
 Prior to 2004, the U.S. Army Reserve unit provided tractor trailer units and volunteers to transport donated canned goods.